manoloesparta/go-api-cookiecutter/README.md

 2. Alternatively, if you prefer not to create the bucket manually, you can deploy the `dev` environment using Terraform.
 Once deployed, use the bucket name generated during the deployment process.

 This setup ensures the application has the necessary credentials and bucket information to perform file operations locally.

+### Logs

+The application generates logs that can be found in the `local/application.log` file.

 ### Running Integration Tests